 We will now configure Automatic Approval Rule, with this the updates would be approved, downloaded and installed on the client computers.

-[us_message color=”error”]Note-Be careful while you create and deploy the Automatic Approval rule.
+[us_message color=”red”]Note-Be careful while you create and deploy the Automatic Approval rule.
 Once created and run the rule, the selected updates will be installed automatically on the client machines.
 It is recommended that you have a separate set of clients for testing the updates first and then deploy the updates to client machines that are in production.[/us_message]

 On the WSUS Console, click on Options, click Automatic Approvals.